adobe-apiplatform/user-sync.py/docs/success-guide/setup_config_files.md

 Limits on deletion prevent accidental account deletion in the event of misconfiguration or some other problem that results in User Sync not getting proper data from the directory system.

-&#9744; If you expect higher churn in accounts, you will need to raise the max\_deletions\_per\_run item to a value around your expected number of deletions per run of sync.

-&#9744; If you expect the number of directory users to drop by more than 200 between User Sync runs, then you will need to raise the max\_missing\_users value.
+&#9744; If you expect the number of directory users to drop by more than 200 between User Sync runs, then you will need to raise the `max_adobe_only_users` value.
 These config file entries are to prevent runaway deletion in case of misconfiguration or other problems.

 	limits:
-	    max_removed_users: 10   # ceiling on disable/remove/delete
-	    max_unmatched_users: 200      # abort if this many directory users disappear
+	    max_adobe_only_users: 200      # abort if this many directory users disappear